Ruddernation-Designs/Adobe-URL-Block-List/README.md

 py lists.py -a 192.168.0.0 domain.example.com
 ```

-The script will automatically warn you if a record already exists.
+The script will automatically warn you if a record already exists and skips it.